MoserMichael/datahelp/readme.md

                         starting row of range --col_from COL_FROM, -y COL_FROM
-                        starting column of range
+                        starting column of range --filter USE_COLUMNS, -f USE_COLUMNS
+                        filter a subset of column (comma delimited list of column names)

 ```

+Example

 for an input table of the following form